ray2501/Tcl-Related-Link/README.md

 bug tracking system and wiki software server
 * [Git](https://git-scm.com/) and the Git repository browser [gitk](https://git-scm.com/docs/gitk)
 * [TkRev](https://sourceforge.net/projects/tkcvs/) - Platform-agnostic GUI supporting CVS, Subversion, Git, and RCS
+* [tcl-libgit2](https://github.com/apnadkarni/tcl-libgit2) - Tcl bindings for the libgit2 library.
+It is only intended as a demonstration of using CFFI to wrap a fairly substantial shared library (more than 800 functions) and thus lacks a comprehensive test suite though some basic sanity checks are in the tests directory.

 ## Issue tracking